 Use Client-Side Field Level Encryption in Confluent Cloud

-For steps on using Confluent Cloud Console to configure client-side field level encryption, see Manage Client-Side Field Level Encryption using Confluent Cloud Console.
+This page describes how to configure client-side field level encryption programmatically.
+For steps on using the Confluent Cloud Console, see Manage Client-Side Field Level Encryption using Confluent Cloud Console.

 Requirements